wicked-rainman/Aercus-Weather-Station/README.md

 In the rpi directory you'll find a sockets based client for a Raspberry Pi that reads and translates the get request directly from the weather station and displays it on a dot-matrix display.
 It works well, but I've abandoned the idea because it only allows for one client display at any one time.

 The picture below shows the client running on an M5Stack Fire.
+The bargrap at the top shows the humidity and the yellow block right at the bottom moves each time an update is received....
+Obviously, with a small screen only some of the weather values are being displayed.

 ![](https://github.com/wicked-rainman/wicked-rainman.github.io/blob/master/pictures/wstack.png "Just look at those lovely colours!")